gosquadron/squadron/docs/userguide.rst

 current user's PATH.
 Run through a template so variable substitution is possible.

+Since it's typically expensive to install a virtualenv, you should copy the previous version with `copy.json`.
+See :ref:`copy` for more information.

 **Contents**

 The contents of this file are passed to pip as if they were a requirements.txt